FuseCP/SolidCP/SolidCP.Installer/Sources/SolidCP.InstallPackages/README.md

   the Fedora\SPECS folder.
 * In the src folder there are the some common files that will be copied to the Debian and Fedora folder before build.

+# Build the Packages

+In order to build the Packages use

+msbuild -p:FileVersion=<Version>

+where <Version> is the version number of SolidCP.